valentynkt/BackendGarden/content/notes/Distributed Systems.md

 > [!summary]
 >
 > - **[[Microservices Architecture Pattern]]**: Distributed systems often use microservices to decompose applications into smaller, independent services.
+> - **[[Actor Architecture Pattern|Actor Model]]**: The Actor Model is well-suited for distributed systems as it encapsulates state and behavior within actors, which communicate asynchronously.
+This model naturally supports distribution across nodes, enabling scalability and fault tolerance.
 > - **[[Event-driven Architecture Pattern]]**: Events can be used to trigger actions and state changes across distributed systems, enabling real-time processing and responsiveness.
 > - **[[Message-driven Architecture Pattern]]**: Messaging systems facilitate asynchronous communication between components in a distributed system, enhancing decoupling and scalability.
 > - **[[CAP Theorem]]**: A principle that highlights the trade-offs between Consistency, Availability, and Partition Tolerance in distributed data stores.